TORTURE TESTING 3D PRINTED CAR PART FILAMENT

 FINAL VERDICT

-While PC is the strongest overall, it’s also the most expensive at ~$40 per spool, compared to $20 for PETG/ABS and $30 for ASA.
+While PC is the strongest for 3d printed car parts in our test, it’s also the most expensive at ~$40 per spool, compared to $20 for PETG/ABS and $30 for ASA.
 We recommend you choose your filament based on strength needs and budget.
 Here’s a comparison table:

 Filament Strength Heat Resistance UV Resistance Best Use Case